chadwickbureau/baseballdatabank/core/readme2014.txt

 ----------------------------------------------------------------------
-1.3 Acknowledgements
+1.3 Acknowledgments

-Much of the raw data contained in this database comes from the work of Pete Palmer, the legendary statistician, who has had a hand in most of the baseball encylopedias published since 1974.
+Much of the raw data contained in this database comes from the work of Pete Palmer, the legendary statistician, who has had a hand in most of the baseball encyclopedias published since 1974.
 He is largely responsible for bringing the batting, pitching, and fielding data out of the dark ages and into the computer era.
 Without him, none of this would be possible.
 For more on Pete's work, please read his own